MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-data-connector.md

 ---
-title: 'Use data from Azure Data Explorer in Power BI'
+title: Use data from Azure Data Explorer in Power BI
-description: 'Learn how to use Azure Data Explorer data in Power BI.' ms.reviewer: danyhoter ms.topic: how-to ms.date: 12/05/2022
+description: Learn how to use Azure Data Explorer data in Power BI. ms.reviewer: danyhoter ms.topic: how-to ms.date: 12/13/2022

 #Customer intent: As a data analyst, I want to understand connection options in Power BI so I can choose the option most appropriate to my scenario.
 ---